napari/docs/docs/tutorials/fundamentals/viewer.md

 You can also change the theme using the "Toggle theme" keyboard shortcut, by default `Command/Control+Shift+T`.
 Note that changing the theme using this shortcut will only change the *current* viewer theme.
 If you wish to make the change permanent for all viewers, make sure to also change your settings in the **Appearance** tab of the **Preferences** menu.

-Adding your own custom theme isn't too hard but requires creating your own color `palette` and rebuilding the icons.
+Adding your own custom theme isn't too hard but it requires creating your own color `palette` and rebuilding the icons.
 It's also possible for [plugins to contribute a theme](../../plugins/contributions.html#contributions-themes).
 If people want more themes, we're happy to add them or you can look at our [contributing guidelines](../../developers/contributing) for more information about building the icons and add one yourself!

 +++

 ## Custom keybinding

 napari provides a number of built-in keyboard shortcuts, which you can access and change in **Preferences**>**Shortcuts**.

+**Note:** **Preferences** is under the **File** menu on Windows and under **napari** on macOS.)

-However, one of the promises of **napari** is to provide a beginner friendly environment for interactive analysis.
+One of the promises of **napari** is to provide a beginner friendly environment for interactive analysis.
 For example, we want to enable workflows where people can interact with the GUI, say, click on the centers of some objects or paint over some regions and then perform custom analysis.
 As a first step towards enabling custom interactivity we've provided support to add your own custom keybindings to the `Viewer` or individual `Layer` objects such that when the corresponding key gets clicked, your custom function gets executed.
-Depending on which object you bind your key to, your function will either get access to the state of the entire `Viewer` or `Layer` object, such that when the corresponding key gets clicked your custom function gets executed.
+Depending on which object you bind your key to, your function will either get access to the state of the entire `Viewer` or `Layer` object.

 For example, to bind a function that loops through all layers in the viewer and prints their names to your console when you press the `p` key you can do the following: